consensys-vertical-apps/mmi-defi-adapters/packages/adapters-library/readme-new-adapter.md

   5. Other

 ### Q8 ERC20 standard events
-Select if the protocol token contracts are just regular ERC20 tokens with mint, burn and transfer events.
+Select if the protocol token contracts are just regular ERC20 tokens with mint, burn, and transfer events.

 ### Q9 balanceOf
-Select if the protocol token contracts has a `balanceOf(address)` method.
+Select if the protocol token contracts have a balanceOf(address) method.

 ### Q10 Number of underlying
 Select if protocol tokens have one (stEth, aEth) or multiple underlying tokens (Curve.fi DAI/USDC/USDT).